Your questions, our answers

 On a practical level, we believe that teaching is a two way process – done properly, it is about involving, encouraging and enthusing children, rather than simply imparting information.
 We don’t want passive learners; our lessons will be stimulating as well as informative and will require our students to roll their sleeves up and join in.

-Our students are divided into six mixed-ability tutor groups of 25 when they join us in Year 7, and are initially taught in mixed-ability groups for all subjects.
+Our students are divided into six mixed-ability tutor groups when they join us in Year 7, and are initially taught in mixed-ability groups for all subjects.

 After the first half term, students are set by ability for Maths, English, Science, Humanities and PE, with setting for Foreign Languages taking place later in the year.
 This allows us to stretch the most able, encourage and enthuse those in the middle who might otherwise be overlooked, and give extra support to those who need it.
 We regularly review the range of ability and make appropriate arrangements for setting to ensure the best possible rates of student progress.